Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 <programming-exercise name='Records From a File'>

 In this exercise, we'll be working with files stored in CSV-format that contain names and ages separated by commas.
-The file format may look like this:
+The file format could look like this:

 <sample-data>